 a bird’s neck anatomy defines simplicity

-The S-curve of a bird’s neck usually pokes forward above it’s crop.
-When the crops empty, the shape of the neck sometimes is mistaken as a abnormality or tumor.
+The S-curve of a bird’s neck usually pokes forward above its crop.
+When the crops empty, the shape of the neck sometimes is mistaken as an abnormality or tumor.

 Circling back to toweling methodology, much like travel carriers a towel is essential for your bird to be comfortable with.

-The video below displays a parrot’s relationship with a towel whose human is one of the most respected animal behaviorist on the planit Barbara Heidenreich.
+The video below displays a parrot’s relationship with a towel whose human is one of the most respected animal behaviorists on the planet, Barbara Heidenreich.

 A bird whose flapping a wing with a broken blood feather is stressed enough and needs to see the towel or restraining apparatus (this goes for flight harnesses too) as a friend and something that provides comfort.

 A large unruly parrot is a danger to itself and those around him or her.
-The more you have working in your favor ie preparation-practice-equipment – the better the outcome you can expect.
+The more you have to work in your favor ie preparation-practice-equipment – the better the outcome you can expect.

 Now that you understand the importance of knowing how and why practicing the toweling procedure is essential you can click here to find step-by-step instructions